Podcasts & RSS Feeds

-Jennifer is a reporter with Michigan Radio's State of Opportunity project, which looks at kids from low-income families and what it takes to get them ahead.
-Prior to joining State of Opportunity, she was the station's arts and culture reporter, and the local host for Weekend Edition.
-She got her start in radio as a producer at WFUV, an NPR station in New York.
+Jennifer is a reporter for Michigan Radio's State of Opportunity project, which looks at kids from low-income families and what it takes to get them ahead.
+She previously covered arts and culture for the station, and was one of the lead reporters on the award-winning education series Rebuilding Detroit Schools.
+Prior to working at Michigan Radio, Jennifer lived in New York where she was a producer at WFUV, an NPR station in the Bronx.

-Jennifer graduated from the University of Michigan and received her M.A. from Fordham University in New York.
-When she's not on the radio, she's reading, practicing her dance moves (tap and ballet), playing tennis with her husband, or attempting to solve a NY Times crossword puzzle.
+Jennifer graduated from the University of Michigan and received her M.A. in broadcast journalism from Fordham University.
+When she's not on the radio, she and her husband are making up lyrics to songs and singing them to their adorable baby girl.

 State of Opportunity is a multi-year reporting and community engagement project focused on how poverty affects children in Michigan.
 It will shed light on the challenges of growing up or raising kids while struggling to pay the bills and highlight the successes and the resilience of these families and the people who serve them.